stevenselcuk/stevenselcuk/README.md

 </div>
 <br>

-I am <i>le développeur</i> who's focused on trying to digitalize General Aviation cockpits and MRO hangars.
-Mostly working on iOS & macOS project with Swift but yeah somedays, if I slept well, I like JavaScript (like NodeJS backend & React & React Native).
-It's just ok.
-I am an aviation 🛩 consultant too. and indie Filmmaker 🎥 (yes, I have short films and a documentary project now) and home-chef 🔪.
+I am <i>le développeur</i> who's focused on creating General Aviation apps for pilots and aircraft mechanics.
+Mostly working on iOS & macOS project with Swift / SwiftUI but somedays, if I slept well, I like JavaScript (like NodeJS backend & React & React Native & some GraphQL).
+I am an aviation 🛩 consultant too. and indie Filmmaker 🎥 (yes, I have short films and working on a documentary project now) and home-chef 🔪.
 Well.
 That's it I guess.

 And also 👇🏻